evizitei/udacity-smart-cab/REPORT.md

 Quickly the agent begins to manage to get to the waypoint before the deadline, though at least for this iteration it's behavior is a bit strange (more on that in a minute).
 Over time the agent also begins to drive more safely and legally, though not always.
-This is occuring because it examines it's history of behavior and what sort of rewards have occured when it's taken actions in given states before.
+This is occurring because it examines it's history of behavior and what sort of rewards have occurred when it's taken actions in given states before.
 When deciding whether or not to go "forward" when the light is red, it notices that it's been penalized for this before and that taking the "None" action in this state is better, for example.